 As occurs elsewhere, a small percentage of permissions never come to fruition.
 This can be for a variety of reasons, such as difficulty accessing finance, a change in the market or, as is often the case, due to permission being superseded by more recent slightly different permissions for the same site.

 Monitoring of this information commenced in 2014.

-During this quarter a further 6 full permissions have lapsed without being taken up for development.
-This equates to a total of 3 dwellings, with a split of 2 dwellings [67%] in the urban area and 1 dwelling [33%] in the rural area, and is 1% of the dwellings approved in 2013.
+During this quarter a further 1 full permission has lapsed without being taken up for development.
+This equates to a total of 2 dwellings, within the urban area.